s1lentq/ReGameDLL_CS/README.md

 Thanks to the project [ReHLDS](https://github.com/dreamstalker/rehlds) ( ReGameDLL_CS was created on the basis of ReHLDS )

 ## How can I help the project?
-Just install it on your game server and report problems you faced Merge requests are also welcome :simple_smile:
+Just install it on your game server and report problems you faced.<br />
+Merge requests are also welcome :shipit: